Poets&Quants Top Business Schools

 For those looking for a B-school education that emphasizes cross-functional collaboration and a tight-knit community of support, the Gies College definitely merits consideration.
 Like other major state universities listed on our ranking, Gies provides a top-notch business education and true university experience in a college town.

 Gies graduates have strong career outcomes both on the internship and employment front.
-About 92% of the Class of 2022 had a business-focused internship before graduating, up from 88% for the previous class.
-Some 97.33% of 2022 graduates were employed full-time within three months of graduation compared to 97.44% of the Class of 2021.
+About 92% of the Class of 2023 had a business-focused internship before graduating – exactly the same as last year’s number.
+Career stats dropped slightly, yet a strong 94.87% of the Class of 2023 were employed full-time within three months of graduation compared to 97.33% of last year’s Class of 2022.
+The average starting salaries for this spring’s graduates was $79,798 compared to last year’s $73,436.

 The Gies College is unique in that it is housed in a major and academically strong university but recently terminated its full-time residential MBA program.
 While the college does have specialized master’s programs, the iMBA and undergraduate programs are the two marquee offerings.
 Either way, at Gies, undergraduate business students are given opportunities to solve real-world problems by working cross-functionally and supporting one another along the way in an environment that fosters inclusiveness, collaboration, and intellectual curiosity.